 No, we are not, apart from our nautical heritage, we, the Dutch are also famous for something else. ‘ Polderen‘, we tend to lose ourselves in trying to have everybody involved in agreement with the direction we are going.
 So we end up in countless meetings where we talk a lot but hardly every decide.
 That is the primary reason we, the Dutch, are still struggling with scaling Agile.
 But we do have to potential to be rock stars!

 Want to experience ‘admiraal zeilen’ yourself?
-Contact me, I have sailed my entire live and I’ll be happy to let you experience the only way scaling really works.
+Contact me, I have sailed my entire live and I’ll be happy to let you experience the only way scaled agile really works.

-P.S.
 While writing this story I found some similarities with the way Spotify scales.
-Or Nexus from Scrum.org or most other scaling models.
+Or Nexus from Scrum.org or most other scaled agile models.
 Impressive that a technique already proven in the 12th century still works?